Widex Hearing Aid Reviews

 Widex Evoke

-Evoke aids have a full range of contemporary features, including directional microphones to reduce background noise, frequency lowering (called Audibility Extender) to allow those with very poor high-pitch hearing to access those sounds, multiple programs, and tinnitus management called Zen.
-More on that later.
+Evoke aids have a full range of contemporary features, including directional microphones to reduce background noise, frequency lowering (called Audibility Extender) to allow those with very poor high-pitch hearing to access those sounds, multiple programs, and a tinnitus management feature called Zen.

 Widex Accessories